Syed-Shahzaib-Hussain/Task-Adapter-Copy/other-pages/atlassian-jira.md

 ## JIRA server requirements.

-Task Adapter requires "Remote API Access" enabled in your Jira instance.
+Task Adapter requires "Remote API Access" enabled in your JIRA instance.
 Use the following menu in JIRA web interface:
  **Administration** >> **General Configuration** >> **Accept remote API calls**

 ## Supported JIRA versions.

-**Task Adapter 2.1+ supports Atlassian JIRA 5.0 or higher (or any current Jira OnDemand instances).**
+**Task Adapter 2.1+ supports Atlassian JIRA 5.0 or higher (or any current JIRA OnDemand instances).**
 Previous JIRA versions do not have remote interfaces required for the proper data transfer.
 The last Task Adapter version still compatible with JIRA 4 was 2.0.2, you can get it here:
 <a href="http://www.taskadapter.com/releases/taskadapter-2.0.2.zip">download the old Task Adapter 2.0.2</a>.